okta/okta.github.io/_source/_posts/2018-02-29-develop-microservices-jhipster-oauth.md

 Create an `okta-jhipster-microservices-oauth-example` directory on your hard drive, or simply `apps` if you don't want to spell it all out.

+> One of the most common things to happen with JHipster 4.x app is you'll start it and there will be a blank page when you navigate to it in your browser.
+If that happens to you, you need to rebuild the front end.
+You can do this by running `npm run webpack:build` and restarting your server, or by running `yarn start` (which will start an auto-reloading webpack dev server on port 9000).

 ## Generate an API Gateway

 To generate an API Gateway with JHipster, open a terminal window, navigate to `okta-jhipster-microservices-oauth-example`, create a `gateway` directory, and run `jhipster`.